 After reading all the above content about depression, it is pretty clear what depression is, the symptoms of depression, and how we can fight depression.

-But the main question which remains unanswered is – what can be done by us at the times when we feel depressed?
+But the main question which remains unanswered is – what can be done by us at times when we feel depressed?
 What should we do when we feel worse, even during the positive events of life?
 What kills depression?

 Many such questions revolve in our minds whenever we feel low or when our mood is upset.